image-js/image-js-docs/docs/Glossary.md

 ### Intensity

-[Intensity](https://en.wikipedia.org/wiki/Color_histogram 'wikipedia link on histogram'), in the context of image processing and computer vision, refers to the brightness or darkness of a pixel or region within an image.
+[Intensity](https://en.wikipedia.org/wiki/Color_histogram 'wikipedia link on histogram') refers to the brightness or darkness of a pixel or region within an image.
 It quantifies the amount of light or energy that a pixel or area emits, reflects, or transmits.
 Intensity values are typically represented numerically and can be single-channel (grayscale) or multi-channel (color) depending on whether the image is grayscale or color.

 _In a grayscale image_: